Fun learning to support picky eating

 3. Coloured celery – this is a great way to show how water moves through plants.
 Simple and budget friendly too.

-Ingredients – for full experiment follow this.
-For simpler, you can of course cut down on colours.
+Ingredients – for full experiment see below.
+(For simpler, you can of course cut down on colours).
 4 batons of celery, 4 different food colours, 4 jars.

 i) Cut about 2 cm from the bottom of each celery baton.